strapi/strapi/docs/3.0.0-beta.x/community/contribute-with-docs.md

 - Then, navigate to [http://localhost:8080/documentation/](http://localhost:8080/documentation/).

 You should now have a running instance of the documentation.
-The next section explains the organization and structure of the documentation.
+The next section explains files structure of the documentation.

 ### Understanding the Docs Structure

 The Strapi docs are power by [VuePress](https://vuepress.vuejs.org/).
 The docs live in a folder called **docs**. `Path: ./strapi/docs`.
 The _VuePress_ installation lives in this folder.
-It has a separate installation and separate dependencies from the rest of the Strapi monorepo.
+It has a separate installation and separate dependencies from the rest of the Strapi monorepository.

-Only version **3.0.0-beta.x** is currently maintained.
+Only the version **3.0.0-beta.x** of Strapi and it's associated packages are currently maintained.
 So, therefore, only the documentation for this version is maintained.
 The documentation is located at `./strapi/docs/3.0.0-beta.x/`.
 Here you find all the content and assets for the documentation.

 The _folder names_ in the file directory correspond to the different sections in the left-hand menu.
 For example, the folder called, "Getting Started," corresponds to the section called, "Getting Started."
 However, the `h1` tag at the top of the files control the left-menu titles.

-For example, if you add a page or folder, you do it in the config file of the Beta docs. `Path: ./strapi/docs/.versions/3.0.0-beta.x.js/`
+For example, if you add a page or folder, you do it in the `config.js` file of the Beta docs. `Path: ./strapi/docs/.vuepress/config.js`

-For example, if you wanted to add a page under `Getting Started` and the file is called `example-tutorial.md`, you would save the file in the folder called `/getting-started/`.
-Next, you would modify the config file like the example below:
+Let's say you wanted to add a page under `Getting Started` and the file is called `example-tutorial.md`, you would save the file in the folder called `/getting-started/`.
+Next, you would modify the `config.s` file like the example below:

-`Path: ./strapi/docs/.versions/3.0.0-beta.x.js/`
+`Path: ./strapi/docs/.vuepress/config.js`

 ```js
 module.exports = [